petrmichal0/my-favorite-places-frontend/README.md

-# My Favorite Places
+# My Favorite Places Frontend

 ## Project Title and Description
-My Favorite Places is a React Native application that allows users to explore and manage their favorite locations with an easy-to-use interface.
+My Favorite Places Frontend is a React Native application that allows users to explore and manage their favorite locations with an easy-to-use interface.
 The app provides features like adding new places, viewing details, location picking on a map, and storing images.

 ## Badges
 ![Static Badge](https://img.shields.io/badge/status-online-brightgreen)